calhall4892/ml-research-journal/README.md

 # ml-research-journal
-This is the research journal documenting the practical projects found.
+This is the research journal documenting the mathematical underpinning of my project and wider ML theory.